dscalo/wordament_solver/README.md

-## Lists all (most) possible words for a given level in the Wordament moble game
+## Lists all (most) possible words for a given level in the Wordament mobile game